Worth More Than You Think

 Ongoing policy reviews

-Life changes - you buy new furniture, receive jewellery as an inheritance, move house.
-We review your policy regularly to make sure the sum insured and specified items stay current.
+You buy new furniture.
+You inherit jewellery.
+You move house.
+Life changes, and your policy needs to keep up.
+We review your cover regularly so the sum insured and specified items stay current.

 There is no additional cost for using a broker.
-Our service is free to you - we earn a commission from the insurer, which is the same whether you buy directly or through us.
-The difference is professional advice and ongoing support.
-You can get a free quote in about three minutes through our online form.
+We earn a commission from the insurer, and it is the same whether you buy directly or through us.
+What you get at no additional cost is professional advice and ongoing support.
+Get a quick free quote through our online form.

 Common contents insurance questions